Please note that this article contains affiliate links, read disclosures here.

 #14 – Local passes.

-For instance, in Paris, they have a museum pass you can buy for a flat fee.
-The adult price for a 2-day pass to over 50 museums is ~50 euro/each, so not bad at all.
+For instance, in Paris, they have different passes you can buy for a flat fee.
+I went with the Paris Museum Pass.
+The adult price for 2-day access to 60 museums/monuments was ~50 euro.

 #15 – Free or Minimal-spend.